Josh Cooper (wide receiver): Cleveland Browns

-Cooper signed with the Cleveland Browns as an undrafted free agent after the 2012 NFL Draft.
+Cooper signed with the Cleveland Browns as an undrafted free agent after the 2012 NFL draft.
 He thought he'd have a good chance to stay with Cleveland because he was a favorite target of QB Brandon Weeden, having built a chemistry from when they played together as part of Oklahoma State Cowboys football.
-He was wrong.
+His best game came against the bengals at home, catching two passes for 132 yards and a career long 17 yard reception.
 He was released on May 19, 2014.
+Due to his injury.

 Minnesota Vikings

 The Minnesota Vikings signed Cooper on June 13, 2014.
 He was waived on July 25, 2014.